joachim-gassen/tidycovid19/README.md

 from publicly available sources.

-For those interested in speedy downloads it alternatively provides the option to download the data from the cached data in this repo (stored in the directory `cached_data`).
-The cached data will be updated daily.
+For those interested in speedy downloads it alternatively provides the option to download from the cached data in this repo (stored in the directory `cached_data`).
+The cached data is updated daily.

 If you rather want to start your own project by customizing the code of this package to fit your needs, I suggest that you take a look at my